objectionary/news.eolang.org/_posts/2024/2024-02-06-about-caching-in-eo.md

 The logic for checking the relevance of cached data is presented below:
 1) We create EO program, named "example".
    Intermediate files during compilation of this program will have the same name, but not the format (e.g. `example.eo`, `example.xml`).
-2) When the EO compiler compiles this program task, it saves files of compilation steps into cache.
+   When the EO compiler assembles this program task, it saves files of compilation steps into cache.
-   Each compilation step has its own caching directory.
+   Each compilation step has its own caching directory and an input file directory.
-3) When the EO compiler starts a project build again, it will check if there is a file, named "example", in the cache of step.
-If such a file exists, then it is enough to check that the last modification time of this file at the current step is later than at the previous step.
+2) When the EO compiler starts a project build again, it will check if there is the input file, named "example", in the cache of step.
+If such a file exists, then it is enough to check that the last modification time of cached file at the current step is later than the input file.
 If this condition is true, then the finished file can be retrieved from the cache.
    Below is a diagram illustrating the EO compilation steps, which have caching directory for EO version `0.34.0`: